hariFED/bubblemaps-bot/README.md

+> ⚠️ **Note:** Unfortunately, there might be situations where the bot is not hosted online.
+In such cases, we kindly request you to run the bot locally by following the instructions below.

 # 💬 Bubblemaps Telegram Bot

 A beautifully crafted Telegram bot that delivers insightful token visualizations directly to your chat.
 Powered by Bubblemaps API, it allows users to send any supported token contract address and instantly receive: